 PSP was originally built in 1939 as an emergency landing field for the United States Army Air Corps.
-In 1941, the land was acquired by the Air Corps Ferrying Command 21st Ferrying Group after the War Department deemed the emergency landing field essential to national defense.
+In 1941, the Air Corps Ferrying Command 21st Ferrying Group acquired the land after the War Department deemed the emergency landing field essential to national defense.
 The City of Palm Springs purchased the land in 1961 and converted the airfield into Palm Springs Municipal Airport.

 The passenger terminal complex has had two significant expansions since it was originally constructed in 1966.
-The passenger terminal building now consists of roughly 295,000 square feet of space, including 249,000 square feet of ground floor space, and 46,000 square feet of second floor space.
-In 1999, the 87,632 square feet (SF) Sonny Bono Concourse was constructed; in 2007, the 22,200 SF Regional Jet Concourse was constructed (2,000 SF for a restroom and 20,200 SF of hold room and concession areas).
-A timeline of terminal construction, expansions, and other notable events is provided in Figure 1-4.
+The passenger terminal building now consists of roughly 295,000 square feet (SF) of space, including 249,000 SF of ground floor space, and 46,000 SF of second floor space.
+In 1999, the 87,632 SF Sonny Bono Concourse was constructed; in 2007, the 22,200 SF Regional Jet Concourse was constructed (2,000 SF for a restroom and 20,200 SF of hold room and concession areas).
+Figure 1-4 provides timeline of terminal construction, expansions, and other notable events.